abarker/typped/doc/sphinx_docs/dispatching.rst

 which can start that production, as well as any required disambiguating lookahead.
 That is like the case statement or conditionals in the function implementing a production in a recursive descent parser.
-You maintain a stack of states for the production being parsed, pushing and popping as defined below.
+You maintain a stack of states representing the production being parsed at each level, pushing and popping as defined below.
+The handler functions for the different cases can use information in the state stack as part of their preconditions, and they can also modify the state stack.

+We will assume that the stack is in a list called `pstack`, and holds string labels for the names of the productions.

-To implement the parser for a production you define and register a head for each type of token which can begin the production as a literal.
-For the "or" cases where a recursive call is immediately made you can implicitly define a head for all tokens by setting a default token with only the production-state as the precondition (TODO maybe).
-Inside each head you process the relevant "or" cases of the production.
-To immediately do a recursive production evaluation you push back the token which was read, change the production-state to the one you want to read, and then call ``recursive_parse``.
-That returns the parse tree for the sub-production, and you can then continue to evaluate the production in much the same way as for recursive descent.
-At the end of each
+To implement the parser for a production you define and register a head handler for each type of token which can begin the production as a literal.
+For the "or" cases you can either define a separate head for each disjunct in the production, or you can use "or" conditionals inside a single precondition function for a single head function.
+Inside each head you process the relevant case or cases of the production.

+Note that some productions immediately do a recursive production evaluation.
+For those case you can push back the token which was read, change the production-state to the one you want to process, and then call ``recursive_parse``.
+That returns the parse tree for the sub-production, with which you can continue to evaluate the production in much the same way as for recursive descent.

+As a possible idea for the "or" cases where a recursive call is immediately, made you can implicitly define a head for all tokens by setting a default token with only the production-state as the precondition (TODO maybe).
+Could these handle the general recursive descent in a better way?
+Just define with preconditions based on the top label in the production stack....

 Consider this example of a very simple expression grammar (even though the expression parts of grammars are better evaluated with Pratt-style parsing).